remix-run/indie-stack/README.md

 ## Development

-- This step only applies if you've opted out of having the CLI install dependcies for you:
+- This step only applies if you've opted out of having the CLI install dependencies for you:

   ```sh
   npx remix init